 *This is constructed from limited available data and may be imprecise.

 The following license files are associated with this item:

 Except where otherwise noted, this item's license is described as Attribution-NonCommercial-NoDerivs 3.0 United States

 Showing items related by title, author, creator and subject.

+Trade-offs in Formulating a Consistent National Policy on Adoption.
 Pollack, Daniel; Hansen, Mary Eschelbach (Association of Family and Conciliation Courts, 2008-04)Just as the courts must consider the trade-off between the best interest of the child and parental rights in involuntary termination of parental rights, policy on international adoption must consider the trade-offs ...

+Ethical challenges remain in the world of private adoptions.
 Pollack, Daniel; Baranowski, Steven M (The Imprint, 2021-03-18)Adoption practices continue to challenge the ethics of social workers due to myriad conflicting interests which have existed since the practice began.
 Dangerous informal child care arrangements in the early to mid 1900s ...